miouxx/gencg_h2501/Final_Project.md

 This project went through a pretty clear shift, from abstract generative “orbit networks” to a more readable clock driven Earth simulation.
 The early versions were visually interesting, but the system was hard to read, the viewer couldn’t tell what was driving what.
 Once I introduced the globe, the project became more legible, but it also risked looking like a tech demo.
 A lot of iteration was basically me fighting that tension, clarity vs atmosphere, and using failures to decide what to remove.

-Where to place the iteration videos in your repo
-Put your MP4s here, then embed them under each iteration: assets/video/iter-01.mp4 … assets/video/iter-06.mp4
-(You can rename your current files like FirstIteration.mp4 → iter-01.mp4, etc.)

 Iteration 1, Multi center orbit network (too many focal points)
 <video src="content\Final Project\FirstIteration.mp4" controls width="600"></video>